Taha-Hassan-Git/Taha-Hassan-Git/README.md

 - Too many hobbies to keep on top of 🥋🎥🎸🍳🚲

 ## Software Development Bootcamp
 I'm currently on a front-end web-development bootcamp with [Founders and Coders](https://learn.foundersandcoders.com/).
 We're learning about everything from BEM naming conventions to Promises and API calls.
-It's a highly selective peer-learning bootcamp in which we work in pairs on projects using the full git workflow- creating issues, making branches, making pull requests, merging etc.
+During my time on the bootcamp and during the application process I've built many projects, my favourites are pinned below.

 ## My Aspirations...
 - [x] Learn the fundamentals of Front-End Development